realpython/materials/code-image-generator/README.md

 # ...
 ```

-To not save the secret key directly in your code, it may be a good idea to work with [environment variables](https://12factor.net/config).
-You can learn more about it in the Flask documentation about [Configuration Handling](https://flask.palletsprojects.com/en/2.3.x/config/).
+To avoid saving the secret key directly in your code, it may be a good idea to work with [environment variables](https://12factor.net/config).
+You can learn more about that in the Flask documentation on [configuration handling](https://flask.palletsprojects.com/en/2.3.x/config/).